 - Irritation – ups and downs will result in mood swings that are hard to control and they might also bring about an increase in aggression or hostility.

-- Fever – this may also involve confusion, feeling faint, experiencing hallucinations or strange thoughts, and odd behavior while the mind is away on its drunken ride.
+- Fever – this may also involve confusion, feeling faint, experiencing hallucinations or strange thoughts, and odd behavior.

 - Rapid heart rate – this may also lead to tremors that include uncontrollable movement and speed in all areas of muscle, including the heart.

 - Stomach cramps – digestive problems can take place, usually with some form of pain or discomfort in the stomach, or loss of control of bladder functions.

 - Depression – the letdown of the decreasing impact on a person’s brain puts them in a depressed state of mind that can be accompanied by thoughts of suicide.